piman51277/backpack-proxy/README.md

 - APIKEY - The API key identifying the pricing server.

 ## Requests
+Note: This server implements a global rate limit of 1 request/second.
-Send requests to the server with this format:
+Send requests to `/forward` with this format:
 ```
 {
     query:{